Ezeebube5/real-estate-marketplace-blockchain/README.md

-# Udacity Blockchain Capstone
+# Blockchain Capstone Project - Real Estate MarketPlace

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+This capstone project builds upon the knowledge gained throughout the course in order to build a decentralized housing product.

 # Project Resources